Jim Jones Taunts Pusha T After Hearing Diss: "That Was Not A Top 50 Verse"

-Jim Jones took a dig at Pusha T, who appeared to diss the Dipset rapper on a new Clipse song that debuted Pharrell’s first Louis Vuitton show.
+Jim Jones has taken a dig at Pusha T, who appeared to diss the Dipset rapper on a new Clipse song that debuted during Pharrell’s first Louis Vuitton show.

 Fans assumed Pusha T subliminally dissed Jim Jones for suggesting the Clipse member wasn’t a Top 50 rapper.
 Jim Jones referenced his past comments in response to the diss on Thursday (June 22).